AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 but because it can carry you.

-This is why apps are no longer needed.
+This is why apps are no longer needed as primary objects.

 A Clarification on Applications